hairlesshobo/jack-tools/md/jack-record.md

 DESCRIPTION
 -----------
 jack-record is a light-weight JACK capture client to write an arbitrary number of channels to disk.
-It implements no connection logic, use jack-plumbing(1) instead.

 If the default mode a single multiple channel sound file is written.
 If the *-s* option is given a set of single channel sound files are